Feminism in Greece: In the workforce

 44.1% in 2019.
 In 2001, Greece had the second largest gender employment gap of the European Union.
 Of the women that have jobs within the formal sector, most of them live in large urban cities.
 Within the rural areas of Greece, women have found it particularly difficult to receive jobs in any area other than farm work.
 The low number of women that have jobs in rural communities could partially be due to the high levels of sexual harassment that they face on the job site.
 Another explanation for low involvement in the workforce is that adequate laws protecting women from sexual violence were not enacted until 1984.
 In 1984, Greece enacted Law 1414/1984 against employment discrimination, but it was often unenforced.

 Although the percentage of women in the workplace is lower than in many other European countries, the presumptions and attitudes towards what entails a job that are what make this statistic unsettling.
 As previously stated, in rural communities there are much fewer women in the workforce; however, many of these women have full-time jobs.
 Because a woman's time outside of the home setting is limited, many women have found that renting rooms within their house or setting up an in house hotel can generate a sufficient income.
 These rural community women can also earn an income as house cleaners, seamstresses, or by running tourist shops.
 These jobs are extensions of a woman's domestic work and can be easily balanced while carrying out the daily duties within the home.
 Ironically, their side occupations can earn a greater income than the money that is generated from the man's job.
 However, in small countryside societies like Kokkari, Greece, women's work is not considered "real" labor and thus has less symbolic value than a man's job.
-While this is a generalization that is widespread in smaller town societies, it is outdated in larger metropolises.

 In the 21st century, Greece has also addressed several other problems that women face in the workplace.
 For example, in response to the EU Directive 2002/73/EC, Greece enacted Law 3488/2006 against discrimination in employment and occupation, on the basis of sex or marital status, and against sexual harassment.